adrianchang/rudder/README.md

 # What is rudder

 Rudder is an offline to online dating app.
 Imagine this, when you are chilling in a cafe and you see a beautiful girl sitting over there.
 If you have Rudder installed on you phone, you can just open the app and she might be on the nearby user list.
 And you can then interact with her.
 So what makes Rudder different from other dating app?
 With Rudder, instead of chatting with a person who only has a profile picture, you meet the person in reality first.
 Also, Rudder is using bluetooth low energy to search other nearby users.
-Thus all the users that's around you can be found and it woulnd find a users that's you can't see in person.
+Thus all the users that's around you can be found and it woulnd find users that you can't see in person.

 Please notice that Rudder now is in prototype phase.